 The American Volleyball Coaches Association (AVCA) recognized McDowell's efforts during the 2008 campaign, tabbing her as the National Division III Coach of the Year.
 She has also been honored by the AVCA as the Regional Coach of the Year on seven occasions (2004, 2005, 2008, 2011, 2012, 2014, 2015).

-Heading into the 2017 season, her .817 winning percentage ranks sixth all-time among Division III coaches.
-Among Division I, II and III coaches, she ranks among the top-20 all-time winningest coach in NCAA annals (min.
+At the conclusion of the 2018 season, her .818 winning percentage ranked fifth all-time among Division III coaches and was second among active D-III coaches.
+Among Division I, II and III coaches, she ranked among the top-20 all-time winningest coaches in NCAA annals (min.
 10 years as a NCAA head coach).

 Every year since 1997, Emory has ranked among the top 20 teams in the nation in every weekly poll conducted by the AVCA.
 In 2009, Emory ended the regular season in a deadlock for the No. 2 spot in the national poll while holding down the No. 5 position in the organization's final ranking.

 McDowell's players have flourished under her tutelage.
-She has mentored 25 different players to a total of 43 All-America berths while coaching seven players to UAA Player of the Year accolades, the most recent being Jessica Holler in 2016, and seven to UAA Rookie of the Year acclaim.
-In addition, she has seen her players rack up a total of 117 All-UAA honors.
+She has mentored 29 different players to a total of 47 first-, second- and third-team All-America berths while coaching eight players to UAA Player of the Year accolades, the most recent being Leah Saunders in 2018, and nine to UAA Rookie of the Year acclaim.
+In addition, she has seen her players rack up a total of 125 All-UAA honors.
 Two of McDowell's players, Amelia McCall in 2010 and Courtney Rose in 2005, earned Division III National Player of the Year honors.

 In 2010, Emory registered its second straight and fourth conference crown, defeating then No. 1-ranked Washington University, 3-1, in the title match.